Power station: Solar

-Solar energy can be turned into electricity either directly in solar cells, or in a concentrating solar power plant by focusing the light to run a heat engine.
+Solar energy can be transformed into electricity either directly in solar cells, or in a concentrating solar power plant by focusing the light to run a heat engine.

 A solar photovoltaic power plant converts sunlight into direct current electricity using the photoelectric effect.
 Inverters change the direct current into alternating current for connection to the electrical grid.
 This type of plant does not use rotating machines for energy conversion.

 Solar thermal power plants use either parabolic troughs or heliostats to direct sunlight onto a pipe containing a heat transfer fluid, such as oil.
 The heated oil is then used to boil water into steam, which turns a turbine that drives an electrical generator.
 The central tower type of solar thermal power plant uses hundreds or thousands of mirrors, depending on size, to direct sunlight onto a receiver on top of a tower.
 The heat is used to produce steam to turn turbines that drive electrical generators.